 The team at DigitalMarketer creates solid content around all aspects of marketing, from product positioning through advertising.
 Their newsletter is a brief of articles they’ve published, along with other freebies.

 Scott Monty writes this great newsletter that goes beyond content marketing, often diving into the latest news happening in the world of social, AI, data analytics, and sometimes politics.
 Scott also shares his take with people on these top stories.

 Mark Schaefer coined the term “Content Shock” back in 2014.
 He predicted correctly that content production would surpass content consumption.
 Aside from predicting the future, Mark also covers content marketing, social media, and the impact technology has on communications and human interaction.

-Instead of focusing on best practices, our own newsletter focuses on education.
+Instead of focusing on best practices, our own newsletter focuses on marketing education.
 Sketchalytics is a single micro-lesson in marketing wrapped up in a single sketch, delivered to you each week.
 Each micro-lesson is about a topic that may be commonly misunderstood or very new to content marketers, and is explained in plain English.